bbajcetic/SubmarineWars/README.md

-Mine Seeker
+# Mine Seeker

--A game developed for the Android platform
+- A game developed for the Android platform
--CMPT 276 Project
+- CMPT 276 Project